EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ---------------------

-When your application defines custom Doctrine DBAL types, you must define a related custom form type before using them as form fields.
+When your application defines custom Doctrine DBAL types, you must define a custom form type for them before using them as form fields.
 Imagine that your application defines a `UTCDateTime` type to convert the timezone of datetime values to UTC before saving them in the database.